joshua-rutherford/gm-fabric-jvm/documentation/AnnounceAndBind.md

 ## Bind attributes

 ### Bind through configuration.
 The following attributes are the default announce and bind attributes of a microservice.
-If no __Announce attributes__ defined, then these attribute are used in announcement and binding.
-If these attributes are __NOT__ defined, the microservice will announce and bind to the __default__ values.
-One should always prefix the port with a colon.

 Configure the admin port.
-The default value is __:9990__
+The default value is __:9990__.

     -com.deciphernow.server.config.admin.port=:10000

 Configure the http port.
-The default value is __:8888__
+The default value is __:8888__.

     -com.deciphernow.server.config.rest.httpPort=:20000

 Configure the https port.
-The default value is __:8999__
+The default value is __:8999__.

     -com.deciphernow.server.config.rest.httpsPort=:20001

 Configure the thrift port.
-The default value is __:9090__
+The default value is __:9090__.

     -com.deciphernow.server.config.thrift.port=:30000

 ### Bind through environment variables.
 The following attributes allow for a defined environment variable to be the assigned as the __bind__  and __announce__ port.
-If no __Announce attributes__ defined, then these attribute are used in announcement and binding.
-At minimum the __adminPort__ and __httpPort__ must be defined for the bind environment variables to be used.
-The reason is there will always be an __admin__ and __http__ port but not necessarily a __thrift__ or __https__ port.

 Point to the environment variable defining the hostname.
-The default value is __None__
+The default value is __None__.
+This overrides __-com.deciphernow.server.config.ipAddress.enableIpAddressResolution__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.hostname

 Point to the environment variable defining the admin port.
-The default value is __None__
+The default value is __None__.
+This overrides __-com.deciphernow.server.config.admin.port__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.adminPort

 Point to the environment variable defining the http port.
-The default value is __None__
+The default value is __None__.
+This overrides __-com.deciphernow.server.config.rest.httpPort__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.httpPort

 Point to the environment variable defining the https port.
-The default value is __None__
+The default value is __None__.
+This overrides __-com.deciphernow.server.config.rest.httpsPort__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.httpsPort

 Point to the environment variable defining the thrift port.
-The default value is __None__
+The default value is __None__.
+This overrides __-com.deciphernow.server.config.thrift.port__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.thriftPort

 ## Announce attributes
-If the following
+If any of the announcement attributes are defined then they override any __BIND__ attributes with respect to announcement.

+### Announce through configuration
+The following attributes define the announcement point of the microservice.
+If set, they will override all __BIND__ attributes with respect to announcement.

+Point to the environment variable defining the hostname.
+The default value is __None__.
+This overrides __-com.deciphernow.server.config.ipAddress.enableIpAddressResolution__.

+    -com.deciphernow.announcement.config.service.forward.hostname

+Point to the environment variable defining the admin port.
+The default value is __None__.

+    -com.deciphernow.announcement.config.service.forward.adminPort

+Point to the environment variable defining the http port.
+The default value is __None__.

+    -com.deciphernow.announcement.config.service.forward.httpPort

+Point to the environment variable defining the https port.
+The default value is __None__.

+    -com.deciphernow.announcement.config.service.forward.httpsPort

+Point to the environment variable defining the thrift port.
+The default value is __None__.

+    -com.deciphernow.announcement.config.service.forward.thriftPort

 ### Announce with environment variables
 The following attributes point to environment variables that contain the information.
-If the environment variable is __NOT__ defined or has an empty value the

-None
+If set, they will override __all__ attributes with respect to announcement.

+Point to the environment variable defining the hostname.
+The default value is __None__.
+This overrides __-com.deciphernow.server.config.ipAddress.enableIpAddressResolution__ only if ENV is defined with a value.

     -com.deciphernow.announcement.config.os.env.hostname

+Point to the environment variable defining the admin port.
+The default value is __None__.
+This overrides __-com.deciphernow.announcement.config.service.forward.adminPort__ only if ENV is defined with a value.

     -com.deciphernow.announcement.config.os.env.adminPort

+Point to the environment variable defining the http port.
+The default value is __None__.
+This overrides __-com.deciphernow.announcement.config.service.forward.httpPort__ only if ENV is defined with a value.

     -com.deciphernow.announcement.config.os.env.httpPort

+Point to the environment variable defining the https port.
+The default value is __None__.
+This overrides __-com.deciphernow.announcement.config.service.forward.httpsPort__ only if ENV is defined with a value.

     -com.deciphernow.announcement.config.os.env.httpsPort

+Point to the environment variable defining the thrift port.
+The default value is __None__.
+This overrides __-com.deciphernow.announcement.config.service.forward.thriftPort__ only if ENV is defined with a value.

     -com.deciphernow.announcement.config.os.env.thriftPort

-### Announce through configuration
-The following attributes define the announcement point of the microservice.
-They override __Section 2 and Section 1__ with respect to announcement.
-At minimum __adminPort__ and __httpPort__ must be defined for these to take effect.

-None
--com.deciphernow.announcement.config.service.forward.hostname
--com.deciphernow.announcement.config.service.forward.adminPort
--com.deciphernow.announcement.config.service.forward.httpPort
--com.deciphernow.announcement.config.service.forward.httpsPort
--com.deciphernow.announcement.config.service.forward.thriftPort

-## Order of precedence

-# Example configurations

-## Example 1

-## Example 2

-## Example 3